 Part 2: Methods – The next five blueprint sketches include finding your teaching style, their learning styles, and choosing your curriculum type.
 I have done something similar to this when I first started homeschooling.
 Some things had changed, and some remained the same.
-It’s a good idea to re-evaluate this every couple of years in my opinion.
+In my opinion, it’s a good idea to re-evaluate this every couple of years.

 Part 3: Setting Goals – This is a big one, and there are several blueprint sketches for this section.
-The SMART goal theory (Specific, Measurable, Achievable, Realistic, and Time-Bound) is broken down so we do not get ahead of ourselves.
+The SMART goal theory (Specific, Measurable, Achievable, Realistic, and Time-Bound) is broken down so we do not get ahead of ourselves and burnout.

-Part 4: Curriculum – In the “blueprint” analogy used throughout the book, we are now at the part where we can decorate each room in your house so to speak, because we have our values, methods, and goals already set.
-She even includes a nice, detailed section on how to DIY history and science curriculum without being overwhelmed.
-This was very helpful, because it is sometimes difficult to find exactly what we want in the ocean of curriculum choices.
+Part 4: Curriculum – In the “blueprint” analogy used throughout the book, we are now at the part where we can decorate each room in your house, so to speak, because we have our values, methods, and goals already set.
+She even includes a detailed section on how to DIY curriculum without overwhelm.
+This was very helpful, because it is sometimes difficult to find exactly what we want in the sea of curriculum choices.

 Part 5: Calendars I have to say, one of the best things about homeschooling is creating and being in charge of your own calendar!
-Her methods of breaking down the school year calendar simplifies a large task, so you will be ready for things that come up that are unplanned.
+Her methods of breaking down the school year calendar simplifies a large task, so you will be ready for anything.
+She also shows you how to plug your curriculum in and break it down to fit within your calandar.
+This is very helpful to me!

-I am looking forward to going through this process and finally having a plan that works for our family.
+I am looking forward to going through this process again and having a plan that works for our family.
 Investing the time now will give me time and sanity this school year.
-Blueprint Homeschooling has something that new homeschoolers as well as veterans can successfully put into place.
-The plan is a great fit for the many types of diverse homeschooling families today.
-Its uniqueness is both intriguing and exciting.
-I have provided a link if you would like to know more or purchase for yourself.
+With two in high school, I’ll sure need it!
+This plan is a great fit for the many types of diverse homeschooling families today.
+Intriguing and exciting, you will love Amy’s plan and her humor sprinkled throughout the pages.
+Blueprint Homeschooling is the go-to book for success in your homeschool.
 Now, lets’s get planning!